HomeBloggingPoverty and Hunger

 Discrimination based on gender, ethnicity, caste, or religion often leaves certain groups disproportionately affected by poverty and hunger.
 Women, for example, are more likely to experience poverty due to limited access to education, healthcare, and economic opportunities.
 Indigenous communities and minorities frequently face systemic barriers that prevent them from escaping poverty.

-Poverty also takes a toll on mental health.
-The constant struggle to meet basic needs can lead to stress, anxiety, and depression.
-Families living in poverty often face difficult choices, such as deciding between feeding their children or paying for medical care.
-Such dilemmas exacerbate the psychological burden of poverty.
+Poverty also affects mental health.
+The never-ending battle to satisfy fundamental needs can cause sadness, anxiety, and stress.
+Living in poverty forces families to make tough decisions like choosing between feeding their children or paying for medical treatment.
+Such quandaries increase the mental load of poverty.

 Global organizations such as the United Nations, World Bank, and non-governmental organizations (NGOs) have implemented various programs to address poverty and hunger.
 The Sustainable Development Goals (SDGs), adopted by the UN in 2015, include eradicating poverty (Goal 1) and achieving zero hunger (Goal 2) by 2030.
 These goals emphasize the importance of economic growth, social protection systems, and sustainable agriculture in combating poverty and hunger.